Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Grand Isle Home Heating Fuel Comparison

 Families have a variety of fuels to choose from when it comes to heating.
-Heating Oil is the preferred choice in Grand Isle, used by 99,824 or 35% of households.
-The 2nd most popular primary heating fuel for Grand Isle families is Propane, used by 57,954 homes (20%).
-The rest of the homes are heated with Natural Gas (19%), Electricity (13%), Wood (11%), and Other (2%).
+Heating Oil is the preferred choice in Grand Isle, used by 99,824 or 35% of homeowners.
+The next most popular primary heating fuel for Grand Isle residents is Propane, used by 57,954 homes (20%).
+The remaining homes are heated with Natural Gas (19%), Electricity (13%), Wood (11%), and Other (2%).

 Grand Isle County Residential Primary Home Heating Fuel (in Number of Households)